Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Flat bands due to static defects

 \subsubsection{Bernal bilayer graphene (BLG)}

-The unit cell of Bernal (BLG) contains four carbon atoms, A$_1$, B$_1$ in layer 1 and A$_2$, B$_2$ in layer 2 (Fig.\,\ref{Fig_biAB_randVa}).
+The unit cell of BLG contains four carbon atoms, A$_1$, B$_1$ in layer 1 and A$_2$, B$_2$ in layer 2 (Fig.\,\ref{Fig_biAB_randVa}(a)).
 Atoms A have three B first neighbors in the same layer and one A neighbor in the other layer, while atoms B have only three A first neighbors in the same layer.
-Since BLG is a bipartite lattice (see Sec.\,\ref{Sec_bilayerGraphBipartite}), an isolated functionalization by resonant scatterers create an midgap state like in monolayer graphene (MLG).
-We first consider now the case of a random distribution of resonant defects in the two layer in BLG\,\cite{Missaoui17}.
+Since BLG is a bipartite lattice (see Sec.\,\ref{Sec_bilayerGraphBipartite} below), an isolated functionalization by resonant scatterers creates a midgap state like in monolayer graphene (MLG).
+We first consider now the case of a random distribution of resonant defects in the two layers in BLG\,\cite{Missaoui17}.
 Figure \ref{Fig_biAB_randVa} shows the total density of states (total DOS) $n(E)$ for different concentrations $c = 0.5\%$ to $10\%$ of defects in MLG and BLG.